 We’ve all heard the phrase, an apple a day keeps the doctor away.
 But there’s something else that wards off the dentist.
-You might be surprised to know that it’s not what’s in your bathroom cabinet but your kitchen cupboard that can save you thousands in dental care.
+You might be surprised to know that it’s not what’s in your bathroom cabinet but the kitchen cupboard that can save you thousands in dental care.
 It turns out that tea is good for your teeth.

 Though you probably won’t find it served at your dentist’s office just yet, recent research studies show that drinking tea can actually improve dental health.
 That’s right: tea doesn’t only help you lose weight and drop stress, it can also perfect your smile!